yasvanthkohli/Mastering-Data-Analysis-with-SQL/README.md

-3. Data Cleaning and Preprocessing:
+3. Data Cleaning and Preprocessing

    Data cleaning and preprocessing are essential steps to ensure the quality and consistency of the dataset.
-In this project, the following data cleaning and preprocessing techniques were applied:
+In this project, the following data cleaning and preprocessing techniques were applied.
 - Handling missing values: Missing values in any of the columns were identified and appropriate actions, such as imputation or removal, were taken.
 - Removing duplicates: Duplicate records, if any, were identified and removed to avoid redundant data.
 - Data type conversion: The data types of certain columns were adjusted to match the nature of the data they represent, such as converting date and time columns into the appropriate data types.